-3.4 Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE)
+3.5 Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE)

-- 3.4.1 Both CSE and CCE are forms of abuse that occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity, in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
-CSE and CCE can affect children, both male and female and can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation. - 3.4.2 As children involved in criminal exploitation often commit crimes themselves, their vulnerability as victims is not always recognised by adults and professionals, (particularly older children), and they are not treated as victims despite the harm they have experienced.
-They may still have been criminally exploited even if the activity appears to be something they have agreed or consented to. - 3.4.3 It is important to note that the experience of girls who are criminally exploited can be very different to that of boys.
-The indicators may not be the same; however professionals, should be aware that girls are at risk of criminal exploitation too.
-It is also important to note that both boys and girls being criminally exploited may be at higher risk of sexual exploitation.
+- 3.5.1 Both CSE and CCE are forms of abuse that occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity, in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
+CSE and CCE can affect children, both male and female and can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation. - 3.5.2 As children involved in criminal exploitation often commit crimes themselves, their vulnerability as victims is not always recognised by adults and professionals (particularly older children), and they are not treated as victims despite the harm they have experienced.
+They may be forced or manipulated into carrying drugs, money or weapons such as knives and into threatening or committing acts of violence.
+They may still have been criminally exploited even if the activity appears to be something they have agreed or consented to.

-- 3.4.4 Child Sexual Exploitation (CSE) is a form of child sexual abuse.
+- 3.5.3 It is important to note that the experience of girls who are criminally exploited can be very different to that of boys.
+The indicators may not be the same; however, professionals should be aware that girls are at risk of criminal exploitation too.
+It is also important to note that both boys and girls being criminally exploited may be at higher risk of sexual exploitation. - 3.5.4 Child Sexual Exploitation (CSE) is a form of child sexual abuse.
 Sexual abuse may involve physical contact, including assault by penetration (for example, rape or oral sex) or nonpenetrative acts such as masturbation, kissing, rubbing, and touching outside clothing.
 It may include noncontact activities, such as involving children in the production of sexual images, forcing children to look at sexual images or watch sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse including via the internet.
-CSE can occur over time or be a one-off occurrence and may happen without the child's immediate knowledge for example through others sharing videos or images of them on social media. - 3.4.5 CSE can affect any child who has been coerced into engaging in sexual activities.
+CSE can occur over time or be a one-off occurrence and may happen without the child's immediate knowledge for example through others sharing videos or images of them on social media. - 3.5.5 CSE can affect any child who has been coerced into engaging in sexual activities.
 This includes 16- and 17-year-olds who can legally consent to have sex.
 Some children may not realise they are being exploited for example they believe they are in a genuine romantic relationship.

-3.5 Domestic Abuse
+3.6 Domestic Abuse

-3.5.1 Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+3.6.1 Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
 Children can be victims of domestic abuse.
 They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).

-3.6 Female Genital Mutilation (FGM)
+3.7 Female Genital Mutilation (FGM)